alibaghernejad/Multi-Paradigm-Programming-Using-Fsharp-and-.NET/README.md

 # Multi-Paradigm Programming Using Fsharp and .NET
-Samples from multi-paradigm programming using f# and .net book
+Samples from multi-paradigm programming using F# and .Net book

 ![Multi-Paradigm Programming using F# and .Net](http://baghernejad.ir/wp-content/uploads/2015/08/Fsharp-Book-218x300.jpg)